mstksg/inCode/copy/entries/nixify-blog.md

 cache for its caching and invalidation, instead of its own bespoke method?
 I wonder if that's even a viable option.
 If anyone has any insight, this newbie would really appreciate hearing!

+For now, we can make this long deploy time a little bit more bearable by being smart with our "development environment" -- another "killer app" of nix.